 Learning how to parallel park doesn’t take long, and with a little practice, you’ll be a pro in no time.
 By following these easy steps, you’ll be able to confidently parallel park anywhere — even with an audience of passengers or pedestrians.

-Claiming Your Spot.
-Once you find your would-be parking spot, pull up to ensure it’s big enough for your car.
+Once you find your parking spot, pull up next to the empty spot to ensure it’s big enough for your car.
 Easy so far, right?

-Parallel parking may be a science, but it’s also a thing of beauty when you do it smoothly and confidently.
-And you will get there.
+Parallel parking can seem daunting, but follow these steps and keep practicing!
 The more you do it, the easier it will get.
 After a while, you’ll forget parallel parking was ever a challenge.
 Happy parking!

 While you’re out practicing parallel parking, be sure to keep your car protected from the unexpected.
 Talk to an American Family agent (Opens in a new tab) today about the car insurance that’s best for you.